raposay/tulk/README.md

 - `-v` or `--verbose`: Print verbose output, such as the parsed transcript and the analysis results.
 - `-c` or `--count_words_of`: Specify the speaker name for which you want to get the word count.
 - `-p` or `--participants`: Specify the names of the participants in the transcript.
 The names should be separated by spaces.
+- `-o` or `--output`: Specify output filename.
+If output is undefined tulk will print to the terminal

 For example, to analyze word count for Alice, from a transcript file called example.txt, you can run:
 `tulk -c Alice -f example.txt`

+Output to file output.txt.
+`tulk -c Alice -f example.txt -o output.txt`

+If you have unformatted text (WhisperAI output for ex.) you can use the `-p` flag.
+`tulk -p A B C -f example.txt -o output.txt`

+With this, tulk will begin an interactive mode where you can input a participant name for every sentence found.
+In this example, the only available speakers that are able to be input is A, B, or C.

+Long names can be expressed too.
+`tulk -p Mari James -f example.txt -o output.txt`

 ## Documentation
 Included types and datatypes are as follows: